-6.2 Time Records
+33.071 Time Records

-It is important that your time be accurately reported.
+It is important that employees' time be accurately reported.
 Employees will be required to complete time sheets and may be required to punch a time clock.
 If a time clock is in use, employees may not punch in more than seven minutes prior to their start time or seven minutes after their end time.
 Employees who violate this provision are subject to discipline.
 No one is authorized to punch a time clock for another employee.
 The employee is responsible for the accuracy of the time records.
-Falsification of time records could lead to disciplinary action, up to and including termination from employment.
-If an employee finds errors in the records, the employee is required to notify their supervisor.
+Falsification of time records could lead to disciplinary action, up to and including termination of employment.
+If an employee finds errors in the records, the employee is required to notify his or her supervisor.

-6.3 Breaks and Meal Periods
+33.072 Breaks and Meal Periods

-Employees are entitled to a 15-minute break for every 4 hours in his/her work schedule.
-Each break must be separated by a meal period and the time may not be taken at the beginning or end of a shift or meal period.
-The time is not cumulative.

-All full-time employees must take a 1-hour lunch break each day.
+- (A) Employees are entitled to a 15-minute break for every four hours in her or his work schedule.
+Each break must be separated by a meal period, and the time may not be taken at the beginning or end of a shift or meal period.
+The time is not cumulative. - (B) All full-time employees must take a one-hour lunch break each day.
 If a time clock is in use, the employee must punch out and punch in.
-Lunch periods will be scheduled with a supervisor and variances in the lunch period must be approved in writing.
+Lunch periods will be scheduled with a supervisor and variances in the lunch period must be approved in writing. - (C) Employees may take Village vehicles or equipment home or to a business to obtain food and/or beverages during breaks/meal periods.